sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 The module consists of two parts:

-- Archiving using tar: learn to create and extract tarballs (tar archive files)
+- Archiving using tar: learn to create, list and extract tarballs (tar archive files)
 - Archiving using dmftar: learn to create and extract dmftar archives, either locally or on the Data Archive service

 Each part has several excercises and will take approximately 10 minutes each.
 For those who are faster, several extra bonus exercises are provided which will educate more advanced usage of the tools.

+Most exercises provide hints and additional questions to answer for yourself.

+Every exercise's files are located in separate directories, e.g. the files of Exercise 1 are stored in folder `~/tar/exercise-1`, while the files of Exercise 4 are stored in `~/dmftar/exercise-4`.
+Make sure to go to these folders before starting the respective exercises.

-General syntax:
+#### General command syntax

 - tar:
 ```tar [OPTIONS] <tarball> <input-files..>```